marykutty-rtc/workspace/README.md

 # Task

-1. Create a login form.
+1. Create a login form
 2. After successful login,
    - navigate to home page at "/seller-products"
    - display seller products from the api response (api details given below)